StenlyTU/LFCS-official/stuff/StorageManagement.md

   * `-r`  is used to resize file system.
   * For xfs use `xfs_growfs /lvm` to resize the filesystem.
   * To resize ExtN use -r or `resize2fs /dev/vgname/volumename`.
+  * The size of xfs filesystem cannot be reduced!

 * `lvextend -l +100%FREE -r /dev/mapper/vgname-volumename` - It is important to include the minus (-) or plus (+) signs while resizing a logical volume.
 Otherwise, you’re setting a fixed size for the LV instead of resizing it.